Stuart Walker is an absolutely fantastic blogger that puts out awesome content.

 Let me tell you making changes like this on a big site is soul sucking.

 Content audits are nothing but very boring, manual, repetitive work.

 You won’t have noticed this yet but the past couple of weeks I’ve been tweaking things behind the scenes of the blog to bring it up to modern standards (responsive at last) and to improve engagement rates.

 When you have to write 2 new titles for 230 posts and swap out optin forms for other things it really does suck a lot of time & creative energy.

-These are tough changes to make – but they are worth the blood, sweat & tears in my experience.
+These are tough changes to make – but they are worth the blood, sweat & tears.

-So it’s time to challenge Stuart to take this advice & improve his bounce rate once and for all.
+So it’s time to challenge Stuart to take this advice & improve his bounce rate once!

 Want to join in with the challenge?
 Let me know if your site suffers from any of the problems here and if you manage to improve your bounce rate by fixing them.
 I’ll feature you on the blog!